Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Easily Change Fonts on Any Website with Our Dyslexic Friendly and Specialized Font Options
+title: Easily Change Fonts on Any Website with Dyslexic-Friendly and Specialized Options
-description:
-  Easily change the font on any website or pdf with Helperbirds extension to dyslexia-friendly fonts (Lexend, OpenDyslexic) or one of 18 specialized font options.
-Perfect for those with dyslexia or individuals looking for a unique reading experience.
+description: Easily change the font on any website or PDF with Helperbird's extension to dyslexia-friendly fonts like Lexend and OpenDyslexic, or choose from 18 specialized font options.
+Perfect for individuals with dyslexia or those seeking a unique reading experience.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Easily Change Fonts on Any Website with Our Dyslexic Friendly and Specialized Font Options
+featurePageTitle: Easily Change Fonts on Any Website with Dyslexic-Friendly and Specialized Options
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/fonts.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Specialised fonts
+cardTitle: Specialized Fonts
-featureDescription:
-  Easily change the font on any website or pdf with Helperbirds extension to dyslexia-friendly fonts (Lexend, OpenDyslexic) or one of 18 specialized font options.
-Perfect for those with dyslexia or individuals looking for a unique reading experience.
+featureDescription: Easily change the font on any website or PDF with Helperbird's extension to dyslexia-friendly fonts like Lexend and OpenDyslexic, or choose from 18 specialized font options.
+Perfect for individuals with dyslexia or those seeking a unique reading experience.
 group: reading
 tags:
   - features
   - reading
 link: reading
 url: features/specialised-dyslexic-fonts/

 ---